List of The Prince of Tennis characters: German Team

 A highly technical player who starts out acting arrogant towards Japan but comes to respect them as opponents during the main U-17 tournament.
-He's known to win every single tie-break game he enters, motivated to win by his wheelchair-bound girlfriend back home.
+He's known to win every single tie-break game he enters, motivated to win by his girlfriend back home.
 He also is very interested in vehicular racing and can speak Japanese.
 He was unofficially offered an opportunity to go pro after the tournament.